MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/deploy.md

 ## Kubernetes tasks

 The [KubernetesManifest task](/azure/devops/pipelines/tasks/reference/kubernetes-manifest-v0) checks for object stability before marking a task as success/failure.
-The task can also perform artifact substitution, add pipeline traceability-related annotations onto deployed objects, simplify creation and referencing of imagePullSecrets, bake manifests using Helm or `kustomization.yaml` or Docker compose files, and aid in deployment strategy roll outs.
+The task can also perform artifact substitution, add pipeline traceability-related annotations onto deployed objects, simplify creation and referencing of imagePullSecrets, bake manifests with Helm, Kompose, or Kustomize, and aid in deployment strategy roll outs.

 > [!NOTE]
 >  While YAML-based pipeline support triggers on a single Git repository, if you need a trigger for a manifest file stored in another Git repository or if triggers are needed for Azure Container Registry or Docker Hub, you should use a classic pipeline instead of a YAML-based pipeline.

 You can use the bake action in the [Kubernetes manifest task](/azure/devops/pipelines/tasks/reference/kubernetes-manifest-v0) to bake templates into Kubernetes manifest files.
 The action lets you use tools such as [Helm](https://helm.sh), [Kustomize](https://github.com/kubernetes-sigs/kustomize), and [Kompose](https://github.com/kubernetes/kompose).
-With baking, these Kubernetes manifest files are usable for deployments to the cluster.
 The bake action of the Kubernetes manifest task provides visibility into the transformation between input templates and the end manifest files that are used in deployments.
 You can consume baked manifest files downstream (in tasks) as inputs for the deploy action of the Kubernetes manifest task.

 You can target [Kubernetes resources](../../process/environments-kubernetes.md) that are part of [environments](../../process/environments.md) with [deployment jobs](../../process/deployment-jobs.md).
 Using environments and resources deployment gives you access to better pipeline traceability so that you can diagnose deployment issues.
 You can also deploy to Kubernetes clusters with regular [jobs](../../process/phases.md) without the same health features.